BioRender-Team/canvas-template/fractal.md

 In previous part the triangle midpoint was either above or below the hypotenuse.
 Do it the other way now.

 ## Part 5: putting it all together
 The shape you have drawn has a pointy end.
-Draw 4 copies of the same shape, with the point end of each copy points to the origin.
+Draw 4 copies of the same shape, with the pointy end of each copy points to the origin.

 ## Part 6: in the other direction
 Do the same as part 5 but with the modification done in part 4 (point ends of 4 copies will be pointing in the north/south/east/west directions)